hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

    existing reservation on the system for the spcific course.

 #.
-In case workflow requires extra access to the cluster with otehr applications,
+In case workflow requires extra access to the cluster with other applications,
    the students will have to :ref:`generate private-public key pair <generic access procedure>`, and add the public key it to their account via the `VSC account page`_.
 #.
 If you are not using Open OnDemand, make sure that the software to connect to the cluster (Putty, Xming,